brownplt/B2T2/TableAPI.md

 #### Description

 Consumes a `Table` and a `Seq<Boolean>` deciding whether each column should be kept, and produces a new `Table` containing only those columns.
-The order of the columns is as given in the input `Seq`.
+The order of the columns is as in the input table.

 ```lua
 > selectColumns(students, [true, true, false])